 If there are no funds in the deceased’s estate, a friend or family member may pay for their funeral.
 Otherwise, if there is no one close to this individual who can afford the funeral, the local government may help take care of these arrangements.
 Of course, this funeral will typically be done in the most inexpensive way possible.

 Paying Through an Estate

 Paying through an estate means that a funeral can be paid by selling the assets of that individual.
 However, these funds will typically not be immediately available, thus may need to be initially provided by another individual.
 Of course, once the estate is settled, the payee will receive a full refund of costs.

 Prepaying for a funeral is becoming more popular.
-This is simply a fund set up which gradually accumulates to pay for a funeral once an individual passes away.
+This is simply a fund set up that gradually accumulates to pay for a funeral once an individual passes away.
 The funds from this account will become available to a funeral home once the proof of death has been provided.